westsider/SwiftUI_TakeHome/Readme.md

 ## Notes on requirements

-This was a good learning experience.
-I haven't put swift ui into production apps before so I learned it this weekend.
+Although Im aware of Swift UI I hven't used it before so I learned it this weekend.
 I have no prior experiencee with VIPER.
 I read up on viper and implemented what I learned.

 There are 2 branches to look at.

-I did a vanilla Swift UI imprementation first on the main branch.
-I follwed Apple's user interface guideline which requires clean navigation bars.
-So I did not add backgrounds to the the nav buttons up there.
+First I did a vanilla Swift UI imprementation on the main branch.
+I follwed Apple's user interface guideline which require clean navigation bars.
+So I did not add backgrounds to the the nav buttons.
+This would have cause the app store to reject the app.

-The 2nd branch called dev-viper.
-I have it working but ultimately was unable to refactor the presentor or interactor to my satisfaction.
+Second I did another branch called dev-viper.
+I have it working but ultimately I would like to refactor the presentor and interactor to satisfy the VIPER design pattern.

 ## Usage